NikitaOrliak/Bang_Olufsen_landing-page/README.md

-# LBang & Olufsen landing page
+# Bang & Olufsen landing page

 Technologies that were used:
 - HTML